The Most Charming Small Town in Every State

 Delaware: New Castle

 Filled with history, this riverside Delaware town established in 1651 boasts a self-described “Colonial chic” vibe with cobblestone streets, shops, restaurants, and historic homes and gardens.
 The site where William Penn landed in the New World, it’s also the city where Delaware voted to be independent from Pennsylvania.
 Top eats include shepherd’s pie at Jessop’s Tavern, Andouille meatloaf at Nora Lee’s French Quarter Bistro, and grown-up PB&Js at Penn’s Place.
+Visiting a new state?
+Try out its most iconic food.

 Named the “Happiest, Healthiest City” for the third year in a row by a Gallup poll, it seems there’s more to Naples than just its charm.
 Known as a stylish Florida getaway with an upscale downtown filled with sidewalk cafes and tropical landscaping, white sand beaches, and miles of grand homes, this city along the Gulf of Mexico is also a vibrant arts community with multiple art galleries, a symphony, and cultural attractions.